besnoi/lavis/ReadMe.md

 # Lavis Minimal

-Lavis is a GUI library for Love2D which is *kinda like loveframes but for games*.
-That's its punchline
+Lavis is a *cross-mode* GUI library for Love2D which is *kinda like loveframes but for games*.
+That's its punchline and remember LoveFrames can't create immediate widgets!

 <p align='center'>
 <a href="screens/minimal demo.gif" title="Click to view the Image in Full Resolution">